Contractor vs Employee in 2026: The US Guide for Founders and Finance Teams

 | Statutory registrations | Client must have entity | EOR uses its own entity |

 In an EOR arrangement, the EOR is the sole legal employer.
 The client company has a service agreement with the EOR but no direct employment relationship with the worker.
-This eliminates joint liability and removes the need for the client to establish a local entity.
+This eliminates joint liability and the worker misclassification risk that often arises from informal co-employment, and removes the need for the client to establish a local entity.

 Omnivoo operates as a pure EOR, not a PEO, which means: